trueos/pcbsd/src-qt5/docs/preinstall.rst

 the current operating system in order to make room to install PC-BSD®.
 Shrinking is an operation that retains the current operating system, while reducing the size of its partition.
 This section demonstrates how to create free space within Windows 7.

-.. warning:: **Before** shrinking a partition, make sure that you first back up your valuable data to an external media such as a removable USB drive!
+.. warning:: **before** shrinking a partition, make sure that you first back up your valuable data to an external media such as a removable USB drive!

 To shrink the drive, open Computer Management and click :menuselection:`Storage --> Disk Management`.
 In the example shown in :numref:`Figure %s: Viewing Disk Layout in Disk Management <partition1>`, the Windows system has three partitions: a 16GB recovery partition, a 100MB system partition, and a 450GB data